LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Save Grid Views - misc. polish
+* Save Grid Views - misc. polish and remove experimental feature flag
   * Update view label in ManageViewsModal to indicate if view is shared or inherited
   * Add error message and styling when view name exceeds the maximum name length in `ManageViewsModal` and `SaveViewModal`
   * Add indicator if default view is my personal default view (set in LKS)
   * Adjust styling and button text in `ManageViewsModal`
   * Add in-line delete confirmation for views
+  * Remove experimental feature flag

 ### version 2.190.0
 *Released*: 27 June 2022